danb0b/website_hugo_framework/content/modules/python/generated/google-colab-tutorial.md

 ## 3.1 Installing Google Colabatory
 > 1. In google drive, go to New>More>Connect more apps
-> 2. Search for “Colaboratory”
+> 2. Search for "Colaboratory"
 > 3. Install the drive add on

 ## 3.2 Starting new Google Colab Notebook
 > 1. In google drive, go to New>More>Google Colaboratory
 > 2. This opens up a fresh  Google Colab Notebook in the drive directory you were currently in
-> 3. The file will be a “.ipynb” file and can be downloaded as a Jupyter Notebook to run on a local instance if needed (File>Download .ipynb)
+> 3. The file will be a ".ipynb" file and can be downloaded as a Jupyter Notebook to run on a local instance if needed (File>Download .ipynb)

 ## 3.3 Importing Juypiter Notebook File
 > 1. In google drive, go to New>File Upload